vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-standalone-clusters.md

 ## Create Standalone AWS Clusters

-This section describes setting up a standalone cluster in AWS.
+This section covers setting up a standalone cluster in AWS.
 This provides you a workload cluster that is **not** managed by a centralized management cluster.

 1. Store the name of your cluster (set in the configuration file) to a